-Authority be granted for the Board to aggregate data and disseminated best practices.
+Continued permission be granted for the Board to have access to aggregate data and disseminated best practices.

 The Board is already instructed to gather information and make recommendations for treatment standards.
 The Board also recognizes the need to make these evidence-based recommendations available to facilities, agencies, and all of Colorado and will do so by: Finalizing and disseminating toolkits for facilities, agencies and the community setting with standards for prevention and treatment.
 Sharing existing resources that facilities, agencies, regions and community partners can use to meet the evidence-based recommendations.
+Aggregating data from acute care hospitals, pre hospital EMS data, and registry data Data will be kept current and maintained on a website.
 None The Board recommends it have access to aggregate case data for the purpose of providing data-driven recommendations, statewide and national benchmarking, and the ability to perform quality improvement initiatives.
 Enabling legislation and administrative resources would be required to gather, analyze, and develop reports for the Board's review and action.

-- Restore administrative resources for the Board and the stroke system of care. - Revise Board membership to include representation of Advanced Practice Practitioner.
+- · Restore administrative resources for the Board and the stroke system of care - Revise Board membership to include representation of Advanced Practice Practitioner